Lemoncode/react-training-ts/01 React Concepts/00 Errors/readme.md

 ![alt text](./readme_img/05 Wrong tag name.png "Wrong tag name")

-For the next example we are going to create a React component _(**)_, we will call it _Company_, and will have a property type _string_ called _Name_.
+For the next example we are going to create a React component, we will call it _Company_, and will have a property type _string_ called _Name_.

 ![alt text](./readme_img/06A Attribute error.png "Company React Component")

-_(**) For more information about basic concepts of React, you can follow the next link:_ [https://scotch.io/tutorials/learning-react-getting-started-and-concepts](https://scotch.io/tutorials/learning-react-getting-started-and-concepts)

 When we use the component, if we try to use a property that is not defined, we get noticed: